kununu/collections/docs/abstract-item.md

 ### Initialization

-By default the abstract class can receive an array that will be used to populate the properties.
+By default, the abstract class can receive an array that will be used to populate the properties.
 If we want we can override the constructor and pass some of the default values to the parent.

 ### Code hints